Did you know that hot yoga and bikram yoga are not the same thing?

 Hot Yoga classes adopt a Vinyasa style approach, which means you can expect to adopt a smooth flow yoga style.
 There is a flowing sequence of yoga postures (asanas) and a conscious focus on the movement of breath.
 These classes will typically follow a slow, mindful approach and involve conscious, fluid movements from pose to pose.

-Hot Yoga is so versatile that you can experience different approaches to the practice around the world and even from studio to studio in Australia.
+Hot Yoga is so versatile that you can experience different approaches to the practice around the world.
+It can even differ from studio to studio in Australia.
 The direction your Hot Yoga class takes depends a lot on your instructor.
-As such, classes may start with with dimmed lighting, incense and slow, soulful music to create a calm environment.
-But they could equally include chanting and conclude with applause.
-Or include a combination of anything in-between!

 Depending on your studio, you may work through a sequence of 40 to 60 poses.
-For example, Power Yoga in Melbourne offer their trademark Hot Flow and Hot Align classes in 37°C rooms.
-Whereas other studios may offer a more dynamic class aimed at making you break a sweat, but at a lower temperature of 30°C for example.
+For example, Power Yoga in Melbourne offer their trademark Hot Flow and Hot Align classes in a 37°C heated environment.
+Whereas other studios offer a more dynamic class aimed at making you break a sweat, but at a lower temperature of 30°C.

 Image: Adho Mukha Svanasana (Downward Facing Dog Pose) is common in Vinyasa style classes